- Nearly half of consumers say they were willing to wait a shipping lead time of two days for orders delivered via fast shipping

 - Reordering delay: This refers to the time gap between a fulfilled order and the placement of the following order

-Now, we can calculate the lead time for shipping.
-Here is the lead time formula:
+Now, we can calculate the delivery time for shipping.
+Here is the lead time formula so you can understand the complete lead time meaning:

-Lead time (LT) = Order Delivery Date - Order Request Date
+Lead time formula (LT) = Order Delivery Date - Order Request Date

 However, this is different in the context of inventory management.
 Inventory management is the time required to prepare an item for shipping, deliver it, order a replacement item, and receive the new item in the inventory.
 This also accounts for a reordering delay.

-Lead time (LT) = Supply Delay (SD) + Reordering Delay (RD)
+Lead time formula (LT) = Supply Delay (SD) + Reordering Delay (RD)

 Related post: How to Calculate Reorder Point